The Nutcracker in 3D

-The Nutcracker in 3D (also released The Nutcracker: The Untold Story) is a 2010 3D Christmas musical fantasy film adapted from Pyotr Ilyich Tchaikovsky’s 1892 ballet The Nutcracker.
-Directed, co-written, and produced by Andrei Konchalovsky, the film stars Elle Fanning, Nathan Lane, John Turturro, Frances de la Tour, Richard E. Grant and Yulia Vysotskaya, with Charlie Rowe and Shirley Henderson as the Nutcracker.
+The Nutcracker in 3D (also released as The Nutcracker: The Untold Story) is a 2010 3D Christmas musical fantasy film adapted from Pyotr Ilyich Tchaikovsky's 1892 ballet The Nutcracker.
+Directed, co-written and produced by Andrei Konchalovsky, the film stars Elle Fanning, Nathan Lane, John Turturro, Frances de la Tour, Richard E. Grant and Yulia Vysotskaya, with Charlie Rowe and Shirley Henderson as the Nutcracker.
 Set in 1920s Vienna, the plot follows a young girl who receives a magical doll that is revealed to be a prince and embarks on an adventure to save his kingdom from the Rat King.

-The film was panned by critics upon its release, and was criticized for its story, deviations from the ballet, performances, twisted visuals, the decision to adapt Tchaikovsky’s score into lyrical musical numbers, and the allusions to World War II, Nazism, and the Holocaust.
-It was a box office bomb, grossing $20 million against a $90 million budget.
+The film was an international co-production of the United Kingdom, Russia and Hungary.
+It was released on November 24, 2010 in the United States and Canada, with later releases in Hungary and the United Kingdom.
+The film was a major critical and commercial failure, becoming one of 41 films to garner a 0% rating on Rotten Tomatoes with over 32 reviews as of October 2025.
+The film was widely panned for its story, visuals, deviations from the ballet, and the decision to adapt Tchaikovsky's score into lyrical musical numbers.
+The film also received criticism for its allusions to World War II and the Holocaust, and making the Rats reminiscent of Nazis.
+It bombed at the box-office, grossing $20 million against a $90 million budget.